 You can also visit our Help & Advice blog for regular tips and advice on all things shaving and grooming.

 There are so many different wet shaving products available on the marketplace today; it can be a bit bewildering to know where to begin.
-Just where do you start and what do you really need?
+Just where do you start and what should you really be buying?

 In this section of our website we have stripped out a lot of the marketing blurb to focus instead on the basics of what you need to get a comfortable, close, smooth shave.